 But later that night, Mary would have a once-in-a-lifetime experience she would never forget when she came Face to Face with John Lennon in downtown Anchorage.

-Through Mary's fun book, you'll experience all the excitement as Mary and a crowd of Anchorage teens gather around the Anchorage Westward Hotel just hoping to get a short glimpse of the Beatles – even if they weren't very close to them.
+Through Mary's fun book, you'll experience all the excitement as Mary and a crowd of Anchorage teens gather around the Anchorage Westward Hotel.
+The teens were hoping to get a glimpse of the Beatles – even if they weren't very close to them.

 As the afternoon turned into evening, Anchorage teens continued to hang out around the hotel.